rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 3. Load Configuration

-Chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) file as the entry point.
-This entry script is then executed to apply all configurations.
+Chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) file as entry point.
+This script is executed to apply all configurations.

 There're several locations to choose: